 Things are not working out.
 You want her to move out.
 This is a tricky situation that needs to be handled with tact and diplomacy.
 There may actually be two tasks you must accomplish: breaking up with a girlfriend and evicting her.
 Even if you do not want to break up with her, you are terminating a part of your relationship and this must be handled with sensitivity.
 If children are involved you must be sensitive to those needs while still holding boundaries.
 Although most states only define your girlfriend as your tenant if she has been paying rent, do not assume this is the case.

-Get a lawyer.
 If the agreed-upon time to vacate has come and gone, get a lawyer.
 If you have an Employee Assistance Program through work, many of these programs offer an initial free consultation.
 A lawyer will be much more helpful than the police, who will likely say they can do nothing if she wants to stay -- it's a civil rather than a criminal matter.
 If she has been paying rent, she is legally a tenant and formal eviction proceedings must commence.
 Although states differ, all require notice to be given formally to evict a tenant, whether or not she is your girlfriend.
 Tenants have many protections under the law and any mistakes you make can be costly.
 You can serve a nonpayment notice if she has been paying rent and this has lapsed.
 There are also conditional or unconditional notices you can give, which basically give the tenant a certain number of days before further legal proceedings can be initiated.
 If you have not given notice, you cannot legally proceed with an eviction.

-Learn from the experience.
+A relationship that ends badly isn't always necessarily a mistake, but it is at least an experience you can learn from.
 If living with her was making you unhappy, perhaps she was unhappy too.
 When a relationship is limiting, both parties tend to feel positive after a period of mourning has ended.
 If you are also breaking up with her, take your time to really get to know someone new when you are ready to start a new relationship.
 Do not let future girlfriends move in with you unless you get them to sign a lease.
 If you set appropriate boundaries at the beginning of the relationship, it will be easier to maintain them and your relationship just may be happier.
 Think hard about what you want in a relationship and wait to move in with someone you feel could be a long-term partner to you.